EmilJaffal/composition-analyzer-featurizer/README.md

-# CAF - Composition Analyzer/Featurizer
+# Composition Analyzer/Featurizer (CAF)

-CAF is a user-interactive Python script that offers tools for generating compositional features.
+Composition Analyzer/Featurizer (CAF) is a user-interactive Python script that offers tools for generating compositional features.
 It also provides interactive tools used for tasks such as filtering, sorting chemical formulas, and merging Excel files.

 ## Motivation